2014–15 Slovenian Third League

-The season began on 23 August 2014 and ended on 7 June 2015.
+The 2014–15 Slovenian Third League season began on 23 August 2014 and ended on 7 June 2015.

 Format and rules

 For the 2014–15, the Slovenian Third League, 3.
 SNL, was divided into four regional groups with a total of 52 participating clubs.
 Three groups (i.e. North, Center, East) were composed of 14 clubs, while the West group only had 10 clubs that participated in the competition.
 The winners of the regular season in each group played a promotional two-legged play-offs to decide which two teams would be promoted to the Slovenian Second League.
 Reserve teams of the top division sides were ineligible to promote to the second division, due to the rules of the Football Association of Slovenia, which stipulate that one club's main squad and their reserve team must be at least two leagues apart in the country's football pyramid.

 The number of relegated teams from each group was determined by the number of regional MNZ's from which the clubs in all four groups are a part of.